jaiswalkpraveen/GalytixProtractor/README.md

 Please aim to complete this exercise in three hours.

 Please share the link to the repository when the assignment is complete.

-Please do not worry about submitting “test” job applications, this is just a frontend app.

 We wish you best of luck.